-EPA Method 2 Compliant S-Type
+EPA Method 2 Compliant.
+Primary Air Testing.

 Most often, “Clean Air” testing refers to the measurement of primary air in a coal piping system when the coal flow is off.
 Since the Clean Air Pitot Probe meets EPA Method 2 specifications, it can also be used to measure any air or flue gas flows, including secondary air, boiler outlet, air heater inlet/outlet, electrostatic precipitator inlet/outlet, or stack exhaust.

 For a more advanced, computerized volumetric flow measurement system, ASE offers the 3 Dimensional Data Acquisition System (3DDAS™).